 Each of our workshops has been reverse-engineered to answer a common client question or problem.

-Are you looking for training on everyday or unconscious bias?
+Are you looking for training on everyday bias or unconscious bias?
 These are the workshops for you!
-By the end of the series, your team will be able to 1) accurately identify bias at work, and 2) productively discuss bias using scientific and neutral language.
+By the end of the series, your team will be able to 1) accurately identify bias at work, 2) productively discuss bias using scientific and neutral language, and 3) create anti-bias interventions.

 Eye chart and glasses illustrating the Language of Bias